thunknyc/crntl/README.md

 ## Current status

+* No dependencies outside of C standard libraries
 * Assumes UTF-8, newline line endings; `wchar_t` is used throughout
 * Symbols and keywords must currently be ASCII
 * Comments are parsed (and ignored)